jkells/pocketbooksync/README.md

 Should you use this?
 --------------------
-If you're not able to read and build the code yourself possibly not. *You're trusting this application with your credentials instead of PocketBook.* PocketBook have hundreds of thousands of customers trusting them with their credentials, their buisness is is built on the trust they have with their customers.
+If you're not able to read and build the code yourself possibly not. **You're trusting this application with your credentials instead of PocketBook.** PocketBook have hundreds of thousands of customers trusting them with their credentials, their buisness is is built on the trust they have with their customers.

 How are my credentials secured
 ------------------------------
-Your credentials are stored in an SQLIte database in your user profile.
-They're encrypted with the Windows Data Protection API which means they're encrypted so only your user account can read them.
-If someone were to steal the database from your computer they wouldn't be able to retrieve your credentials.
+Your credentials are stored in an SQLite database under your user profile.
+They're encrypted at rest with the Microsoft Data Protection API, meaning they can only be decrypted by your user account.

 Usage
 -----